Early Voting

 I missed the voter registration deadline.
 May I register and vote at an Early Voting location?

-Learn about same-day registration requirements.
+Learn about same-day registration requirements for the October Municipal Election.

 Who may vote at Early Voting locations?